What Is the Scope of Practice of Chiropractors?

 Although some states limit the use of invasive procedures, such as the use of venipuncture for diagnostic reasons, all states allow chiropractors to use spinal manipulation as a primary intervention.
 And the majority of states allow the practice of physiological therapeutics under the scope of chiropractic.
 However, chiropractors in the US are not permitted to perform major surgeries or prescribe drugs.

-If you are living in Anchorage, you can count on the Same-Day and 10-Minute promise from us, Better Health Chiropractic & Physical Rehab in Anchorage.
+If you are looking for a chiropractor, you can count on the Same-Day and 10-Minute promise from us, Better Health Chiropractic & Physical Rehab in Anchorage.

 Schedule an Appointment and Receive